 Payday lending is considered legal in the state of Missouri according to Mo.
 Rev. Stat.
 408.500 et seq.

 Payday lenders are allowed to operate in the state provided they have got a license issued by the state’s Division of Finance.
 It is required that the license was displayed in a visible place and contained all the information about the payday lender and the business as well as the Division of Finance contact information.

-It is required that a lender should make the information about charges, terms and APR visible and clear to customers.
-Moreover, a lender is also required to keep all the documents about payday lending transaction and all the records for at least 2 years.
+It is required that a lender should make the information about charges, terms, and APR visible and clear to customers.
+Moreover, a lender is also required to keep all the documents about payday lending transactions and all the records for at least 2 years.
 In case any lender decides to cease the operation of a lending company, the Division of Finance must be notified at least ten business days prior to it.
 Moreover, a lender is obliged to provide the letter explaining the reasons for such a decision, hand in the license and also give the location of any receivables.

 Loan Amount in Missouri

 - According to the amendments in the law in 2006, the maximum amount of a payday loan should not exceed $500.

 - One loan at a time is allowed and it is not prohibited for a lender to charge fees and interest.